SINTEF/dlite/examples/dehydrogenation/README.md

 with two calculation steps.

-* Allice starts by creating a script [molecular-energies.py] which you can run with
+* Alice starts by creating a script [molecular-energies.py] which you can run with

       python 1-simple-workflow/molecular_energies.py